Bloons TD 6: Gameplay

-The player can earn several in-game currencies through gameplay: "Monkey Money" is rewarded for winning rounds or completed challenges and allows for additional features to be unlocked in the game, "Monkey Knowledge Points" are granted throughout gameplay and can be used to permanently upgrade monkeys via a skill tree, and "Trophies" are a rare type of currency only obtainable through weekly events, and is used to unlock special cosmetics.
+The player can earn several in-game currencies through gameplay: "Cash" is obtainable at the end of each round, when popping Bloons, and through certain towers' abilities, and is used to upgrade towers.
+"Monkey Money" is rewarded for winning games, by completing challenges, or from daily rewards, and allows for additional features to be unlocked in the game, "Monkey Knowledge Points" are granted throughout gameplay and can be used to permanently upgrade monkeys via a skill tree, and "Trophies" are a rare type of currency only obtainable through weekly events, used to unlock cosmetics.

+Boss Events are a type of special event in the game, first introduced in Bloons Monkey City.
+In these events, players must prepare for a Boss Bloon, a very powerful MOAB-class Bloon with large amounts of health.
+The boss appears once every 20 rounds, starting at round 40, and has different abilities that may hinder towers' abilities, boost its and other Bloons' properties, or spawn more Bloons.
+There are multiple different bosses, with special event modifiers exclusive to bosses, differing maps to fight them on, and rulesets determining how much harder or easier a boss event will be.

+Paragons, the first of which being introduced in the same update as bosses, are powerful final upgrades to a particular tower.
+They require one of each tier 5 variant of a tower to purchase, and will sacrifice all other towers of its type.
+There are a total of 10 Paragons out of the 24 towers in the game.

 History

 Bloons TD 6 was first announced on PRLog on March 28, 2017, and it was initially aimed to be released in 2017.
 According to the same article posted on PRLog, an "extensive balance and test period" was required due to the "immense scale and strategic depth of the game".

 The game was released on the iOS App Store and the Google Play Store on June 14, 2018.
 A Microsoft Windows version was released through Steam on December 17, 2018.
 Unlike earlier games of the series, Bloons TD 6 is the first game in the Bloons TD series that does not have a Flash counterpart.

 On February 11, 2022, Bloons TD 6 was released on Apple Arcade as Bloons TD 6+.
+Bloons TD 6 was released on the Epic Store in December 2022.
+Netflix has announced a third-party version of Bloons TD 6, releasing for June 21, 2023 for iOS and Android.
+An Xbox One port released on September 5, 2023, followed by a PlayStation 4 port on July 31, 2024.

+Mixed reality features for visionOS became available through Apple Arcade with the release of the Apple Vision Pro headset on February 2, 2024.

+On February 4, 2025, Rogue Legends became available, a paid expansion accessible via in-app-purchase that incorporates roguelike mechanics into gameplay.